MinevichAndrei/Weather-App/README.md

 # Weather Application

-Application for getting weather from the цуиsite openweathermap.org
+Application for getting weather from the website openweathermap.org

 ## Give a Star! :star: